-There are several bodies of law that refer in general terms to the relationship between the pharmaceutical industry and the healthcare professionals, including the General Health Law (HL), the General Health Law's Regulations (HLR) concerning advertising and the HLR concerning sanitary control of activities, establishments, products and services.
-The Good Promotion Practice Code (the GPP Code) sets forth www.lexology.com/gtdt 5 guidelines for promotional activities.
+There are several bodies of law that refer in general terms to the relationship between the pharmaceutical industry and the health-care professionals, including the General Health Law (HL), and its Regulations concerning advertising (HLR) concerning advertising and the HL Regulations concerning sanitary control of activities, establishments, products and services.
+The Code of Good Practices of Promotion

+(GPP) sets forth guidelines for promotional activities.
 Public institutions usually have their own particular guidelines.
 These regulations apply to both physicians in the inpatient and outpatient sectors.